nanogiants/nanogiants-docs/docs/secrets-and-passwords.md

 When creating secrets and passwords, using strong, random character strings is crucial.
 Adequate password complexity ensures that unauthorized access due to weak passwords is avoided.
 The following recommendations apply:

 - All passwords should have a minimum length of 16 characters to provide a high level of security.

-### 4.2 Password Complexity

-Passwords must be composed with the utmost technical complexity to prevent unauthorized access.
-Hence, passwords should include the following elements:

 - Upper and lower case letters
 - Numbers
 - Special characters (e.g., !, ?, +, #, %, etc.)